Metabolism and Weight Loss: What You Need to KnowArticle posted in: Diet & Nutrition

 How can Nutrisystem help?

 Many of these metabolic factors help determine your total daily energy expenditure (TDEE).
 It’s a measure of how many calories you burn each day based on your RMR and activity level.
 Therefore, your age, gender, height and weight are all considered.
-The all-new personalized programs from Nutrisystem take your TDEE into account—your personalized metabolism—to determine the right amount of food that you should eat each day to lose weight.
+The all-new personalized weight loss programs from Nutrisystem take your TDEE into account—your personalized metabolism—to determine the right amount of food that you should eat each day to lose weight.

 Since your TDEE and metabolism adapts and changes as you lose weight, many dieters find that their diet is “less effective” over time.
 In reality, they haven’t adjusted their eating!
 They’re still eating for their starting TDEE.
 In addition to weight, exercise and activity level can also change and must be accounted for.

-Providing information on your body type, your activity level and more gives your Nutrisystem program personalized power based on your metabolism.
-It all adds up to one thing: You reaching your goal weight according to your body’s needs.
+Providing information on your body type, your activity level and more gives your Nutrisystem program personalized power based on your unique metabolism.
+It all adds up to one thing: You reaching your weight loss goals according to your body’s needs.
 Your friends, coworkers and loved ones will see the difference—and might even think you have a “fast metabolism” now.
 You’ll know better: You have your metabolism and you know how to make it work… for you!